zognin/tp/docs/DeveloperGuide.md

 1. Home Chef chooses to find a recipe by a field.
 2. Home Chef enters search terms in required format.
-3. BTBB displays all recipes that match the terms.
+3. BTBB displays all recipe(s) that match the terms.

    Use case ends.